a relaxation and healing oriented experience intended for those with mild to moderate symptoms of COVID-19

 • the therapist helps the client identify a positive inner resource to work on

 • the client to supported to select suitable music, whether from their own collection or the therapist’s

 • breathing awareness reduces tension and improves internal focus

 • the client creates a drawing (or engages in other expressive arts) whilst listening to the music so as to deepen the connection with, and integrate

 • the client is encouraged to access the inner resources in daily living, making use of their music collection to support this.
 Where possible, clients

 learn to carry out SMI at home as a complement to meditation or journaling practices, for example.

-The SMI certificate course will cover all aspects of the delivery of SMI through didactic and experiential learning - see SMI competencies on completion of the training.
-The October training seminar will be followed by a period of supervised client and other work, after which trainees will present their client work to one another before qualifying.
+The competency-based SMI certificate course will cover all aspects of the delivery of SMI through didactic and experiential learning.
+The March training seminar will be followed by a period of supervised client and other work, after which trainees will present their client work to one another before qualifying.

 Whilst SMI training is complete in itself, it also represents the first stage of training in MI and GIM with the Integrative GIM Training Programme.